trampgeek/moodle-filter_ace_inline/README.md

 A Moodle filter that displays code inline using the Ace editor, possibly also allowing a simple REPL mode if a sufficiently recent version of the CodeRunner question type plugin is installed (currently only the 4.1.1 development version).
-It is intended for use by teachers to allow students to run simple pre-defined code snippets and to experiment with modifying those snippets.
+It allows teachers to display in any content page programs or code fragments with syntax highlighting.
+The code can also be made runnable inline, allowing students to see the output and to experiment by modifying the code and re-running.
+The user is, however, not allowed to enter standard input.

 ## Detailed Description